British Family Detained By ICE After Unlawfully Entering U.S. From Canada

 Unlawful border crossings in the north are also on the rise, with 4,316 people apprehended at the Canadian border in 2018, up from 3,027 the previous year.

-CBP has not yet responded to questions about why the Connors were taken into custody.
+CBP has not yet responded to questions about why the Connors family was taken into custody.

 Attorneys familiar with the case say they hope the family will be released later in the week, based on communication with the British Embassy.